keboola/developers-docs/extend/registration/index.md

 ![File output result screenshot](/extend/registration/file-output-2.png)

 ### genericDockerUI-authorization
-This flag provides UI for setting [OAuth2 Authorization](/extend/common-interface/oauth/).
+This flag provides a UI for setting [OAuth2 Authorization](/extend/common-interface/oauth/).
 However, to actually activate OAuth for your component, you have to [contact us on support](mailto:support@keboola.com).

 {: .image-popup}